How civil resistance works, maybe

 There is no resistance without supporters

-In case the single sentence I gave you didn't quite do it, here are a few more.
-WCRW has a basic theory.
-The basic theory is, success in a movement is fundamentally a function of support.
-The more people you have, the harder you are to suppress, the more flexible you can be when you are suppressed, the wider the variety of ideas, contacts, and tactics you have access to, and of course the greater the amount of pressure you're able to exert.
-Lots of specific reasons are given but really, More People is Better is pretty self-explanatory.
+In case the single sentence synopsis I gave you didn't satisfy your curiosity, here is a little more.
+WCRW has a driving theory.
+The theory is, success in a movement is fundamentally a function of the population's support.
+Chapter by chapter, they argue that this is because the more people you have, the harder you are to suppress, the more flexible you can be when you are suppressed, the wider the variety of ideas, contacts, and tactics you have access to, and of course the greater the amount of pressure you're able to exert.
+But really, More People is Better is pretty self-explanatory.

 From there, the effectiveness of nonviolence is introduced as practically just a corollary.
-A violent resister needs more training, more commitment, more equipment, more physical fitness, more secrecy, more security, etc. etc. Therefore, it will be harder to recruit them.
+A violent resister needs more training, more commitment, more equipment, more physical fitness, more secrecy, more security, etc. etc. Therefore, it will be harder to recruit an effective violent supporter, than a nonviolent one.
 Ergo, nonviolence is better.

-If you see this distinction clearly, the immediate question is of course, what is the relative impact of one violent person compared to one nonviolent person?
+Being by nature both a contrarian and quantitative thinker, it seemed as though this raised an immediate and obvious question: what is the relative impact of one violent person compared to one nonviolent person?
 Or in other words, if you could get an equal number of people prepared for violence, would they be more effective overall?
-And I don't remember the book giving a clear answer.
+If recruitment is one problem and effectiveness is really a separate problem, then I want to know about them in separate detail.
+And I don't remember the book giving a clear answer, at least to this specific piece of the puzzle.

-However, the authors do make the convincing point that nonviolence has other positive effects – namely, that nonviolent movements are dramatically more like to result in democratic regimes once they succeed, at a rate of around 50% vs 6% for violent movements.
-Meaning there could be serious repercussions for trying to do an end-run on the idea, if you were in theory actually able to mobilize large numbers of violent supporters.
-To think about it more broadly, this point pushed me to think about the resistance movement as a trial run of the government you want to have.
-And because what you want is a nonviolent government, you should also have a nonviolent resistance.
+However, the authors do make the convincing point that nonviolence seems to have other positive effects.
+In particular, in their 300 case studies, nonviolent movements are dramatically more like to result in democratic regimes once they succeed, at a rate of around 50% vs 6% for violent movements.
+Meaning there could be serious repercussions for trying to do an end-run on their argument, if you were in theory actually able to mobilize large numbers of violent supporters.
+This point pushed me to think about the resistance movement as a trial run of the government you want to have, and the data seems to suggest that if you want a nonviolent government, you should also have a nonviolent resistance.

 The other major hypothesized driver of nonviolence's success is that violence causes retrenchment, solidarity amongst the opposition whose loyalties you need to divide, and is easy justification for violent repression, which is a game the ruling regime has uniquely powerful tools to win.
-I don't remember specific statistical support for this argument, but I found it all sufficiently convincing not to be disturbed – though of course the rigorous question is, are there exceptions, or cases in which the good outweighs the harms, and what do they look like?
-Masses of South Koreans shoving riot police effectively stopped a very recent attempted authoritarian coup.
-Does that count as violence?
-But at a minimum, this forces thinking in very fine gradations of what "violence" means, and the research was either unable or unwilling to get into such high detail across their whole sample.
+If you want to win, you should play the game where you have the advantage.
+I don't remember specific statistical support for this argument, but I found it all sufficiently convincing not to be too disturbed.

 There are several ways the research misses the mark